Developing the research leaders of the future

-NIHR trainees are a key part of the national, globally unique, health research system that is the NIHR.
+NIHR Members are a key part of the national, globally unique, health research system that is the NIHR.
 In addition to the awards themselves, the NIHR also provides a range of leadership and mentoring programmes to complement its training programmes, regular networking opportunities, bespoke workshops and events and personal advice and guidance on funding opportunities.

 Developing the next generation of research leaders